-There are many different types of support professional, from coaches to trainers to counsellors to mentors.
-It’s important to make the distinction between them and set expectations up front so clients know what they’re getting into.
+There are many different types of support professionals, from coaches to counselors to mentors to consultants.
+It’s important to make the distinction between them and set expectations upfront so clients know what they’re getting into.

-Where counselling focuses on untangling past trauma, coaching is based around future goals.
-There may be times where past experiences are relevant and can help us spot behavioural patterns, but the focus of coaching is in the present and future.
+Where counseling focuses on untangling past trauma, coaching is based around future goals.
+There may be times where past experience is relevant and can help us spot behavioural patterns, but the focus of coaching is in the present and future.

 As a coach, it’s important to work with other support professionals, particularly counselors and therapists.
 If the client is under the care of a mental health professional, I always recommend they let them know that they’re working with a coach.
 Coaching can be used alongside therapy but is not a substitute for it.

 If a client keeps coming back to past trauma or has withdrawn from social activities, I’ll always open a conversation about whether their needs might be better met by a therapist.
 It’s the client’s choice how to move forward, but I’ll always ask the question.

 Like counseling and mentoring, coaching is tailored to the individual.
 The coach might use a framework to structure the sessions, but everyone’s journey is different, so the content is completely unique and driven by you.